June, 2021

 And, lastly, another VIDEO that describes what all of these men and women do, and the dangers involved … not just to the pilots, but to the captains and crew on those pilot boats too.
 Note this video was shot at the Columbia River bar.

 I love boating.
 I loved both of my boats and all the cruising I did on them in Puget Sound for 29 years.
-But these folks on these pilot boats astound me.
+With that experience under my belt, including some “interesting” boating experiences of my own in treacherous water/winds, although also in relatively protected water, with all of that experience of my own, these folks on these pilot boats absolutely astound me and so deeply impress me.

 Gadzooks!
 Who would want a job like that?
 In one of the links or videos it said something about these pilots in the US make more than $300,000/year.
 You couldn’t pay me double that to do that job.
 This was really interesting.